bitovi/academy/src/docker/5-volumes-and-local-development/volumes-and-local-development.md

 @page learn-docker/volumes-and-local-development Volumes and Local Development
 @parent learn-docker 5

-@description Streamline local development workflows with bind mounts.
+@description Streamline local development with bind mounts.

 @body

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8sGPAiFu66s" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Overview
-With the concepts we've explored so far, running a containerized service with Docker when trying to make code changes would be incredibly inefficient.
+With the concepts we've explored so far, building an image and starting a container after every  code change would be incredibly inefficient.
 To test every code change, a developer would have to
 1. Make the code change
 2. Stop the container (`docker rm -f ...`)
 3. Rebuild the image (`docker build ...`)